activisthandbook/activisthandbook/articles/tools/chat-apps.md

 >
 > **We only share tools we really like.** We are not being paid to recommend them.
 Feel free to add the tools that you use and tell us why you like them in the comments!

-The applications will be compared looking at our five [evaluation criteria](/tools/chat-apps/evaluation-criteria):
+The applications will be compared looking at our four [evaluation criteria](/tools/chat-apps/evaluation-criteria):

 1.  **Popularity:** The more popular the app, the easier it is for new people to join your group chats.